Subaru-PFS/doc/services/services.rst

 PFS software development group has its dedicated website at `pfspipe.ipmu.jp <https://pfspipe.ipmu.jp/>`_, and also uses several external services like `GitHub Subaru-PFS organization <https://github.com/Subaru-PFS>`_.
-Followings are a list of commonly used services, refer top page at `pfspipe.ipmu.jp <https://pfspipe.ipmu.jp/>`_ and links in the page for details and full list of services with descriptions.
+Followings are a list of frequently used services, refer top page at `pfspipe.ipmu.jp <https://pfspipe.ipmu.jp/>`_ and links in the page for details and full list of services with descriptions.
 Also for details on accounts, please refer `account policy <account.rst>`_